Physical Therapist Assistant

 PTA 139.
 Human Disease And Pathology.
 4 Credits.

 This course will cover the etiology, natural course, and termination of disease in order to assist the student in understanding the cause and effect relationship between disease and disability.
 Emphasis will be placed on the most common diseases and disabilities which the student will likely encounter in the practice of physical therapy and/or massage therapy.
-Prerequisite (or Corequisite): BIO 115 or BIO 199 with a C+ or better and MAT 092 or placement.
-(PTA majors, consult advisor).
+Prerequisites: BIO 203 and BIO 204 (or corequisite).
+Spring.